 Clemens´ work is focusing on material practices in a representative manner looking on scientific processes and methods.
 He brings together experiences concerning new technologies, in particular on traditional, new and speculative material technologies.
 He is a research and teaching assistant at the University of the Arts, Zurich, where he works at Enactive Environments and runs courses on digital fabrication and computational materials in the Interaction Design Department.

 He holds a Master in Industrial Design (Halle/ Berlin, Germany) and Design Interactions (London, UK).

-Luke Franzke is a design researcher and teaching assistant at ZHdK.
+Luke Franzke is a research associate at ZHdK.
 Luke completed a BA in Multimedia at Victoria University, Melbourne in 2006 and has several years experience as a UI designer and developer.
 Through the MA in Interaction Design program at ZHdK he joined the Enactive Environments research group, where he developed new forms of interfaces from transient materials.
 Luke teaches both product design and programming basic courses, as well as doing research in the area of emerging material technology in Interaction Design.

 Verena Ziegler is a trained Architect and Textile Designer.
 Her research explores emotional and cultural connections to novel and advanced materials and technologies, introducing crafting techniques and cultural memory as design agent.
 At ZHdK she is Bachelor Coordinator, assists in Research and co-teaching Theory seminars, Digital Fabrication and Object Experience courses.